To take a closer look at our reading journey please open the PDF version here:

 Word reading and fluency

 Throughout Foundation Stage and KS1, there is a high emphasis on developing word reading and fluency skills.
-Staff use echo reading strategies within sessions to model good reading.
+Staff use a range of strategies including echo reading and paired reading .
 This builds confidence and familiarity with texts as well as helping develop pupils’ fluency skills such as pace, expression, pausing and intonation.

 Comprehension skills are split into eight separate types which link to the end of key stage content domains and national curriculum objectives.
 The eight comprehension skills are: